eorland/ts_generator/README.md

 The James Dean Jacket is a true asset to your wardrobe.

-Once again, it's a bit of a hit or miss.
+Once again, it's a bit hit or miss.
 That first one?
 Not so great.
 But to my surprise, I'm quite pleased with how the second one turned out.
-Regardless, I think it's pretty cool how both descriptions still have a writing style consistent with the brand's marketing and include common elements such as nods to the histroy or the legacy of the product, the materials, product durability, and a use case or two.
+Regardless, I think it's pretty cool how the descriptions still have a writing style consistent with the brand's marketing and include common elements such as nods to the history or the legacy of the product, the materials, product durability, and a use case or two.

 ## Trying It Out For Yourself